-In accordance with Open Enrollment Policy JFB, and ARS 15-816, if a special program is at capacity, no out-of-district students will be admitted.
+In accordance with Open Enrollment Policy, if a classroom has 25 or more students, or if a special program is at capacity, no out-of-district students will be admitted.
 Names will be placed on a waiting list.
 Annual applications for open enrollment are required.